 Now, this all comes with a giant caveat, and that is: you’re not yet the owners of a law firm.
 You’re employees, and your bosses are the owners who decide how work is done at the law firm and how it’s priced.
 Associates can’t independently give themselves the authority to decide how the law firm’s work should be carried out.
 That’s the law firm’s call, not yours.

-Nonetheless, I also believe that you owe it to your employers, to your clients, and to yourselves to investigate efficiencies and process improvements at ground level that could reduce costs and/or improve quality — and having investigated and identified such steps, to bring them to the attention either of your immediate reporting partner or the firm’s managing partner.
+Nonetheless, I also believe that you owe it to your employees, to your clients, and to yourselves to investigate efficiencies and process improvements at ground level that could reduce costs and/or improve quality — and having investigated and identified such steps, to bring them to the attention either of your immediate reporting partner or the firm’s managing partner.

 That’s a formidable challenge for any associate, especially in this environment.
 So in order to relieve you of the burden of deciding when and where to report — as well as the intimidation factor of potentially bringing efficiencies to the attention of a partner who has no interest in them — I think the managing partner should require you to identify such steps and bring them to his or her attention on a quarterly basis.
 This places the responsibility for potentially disruptive discussions with the MP, not with highly vulnerable associates.